paidi/paidi.github.io/_posts/2015-06-29-scotdeeplearn.md

 smoothly trade-off running time against prediction quality.
-This means that as well as being more biologically plausible models of the brain, they also give rise to special-purpose implementations which can be used to get deep neural networks onto embedded devices....
-Much like what's inside our heads is a special-purpose "wetware" implementation for our very own embedded device!
+This means that as well as being more biologically plausible models of the brain, they also give rise to special-purpose implementations which can be used to get deep neural networks onto embedded devices.

 #### Neural Turing Machines

 <a href="http://www.cs.toronto.edu/~graves/">Alex Graves</a> finished
-the day with his work on the Neural Turing Machine, a model that equips a recurrent neural network with a separate memory so it can learn to perform complex sequential tasks (that a LSTM is currently not able to handle).
-In his own words, Alex spent years trying to train LSTMs and to convince people that they were the right model for NLP and now that they have seen widespread adoption he's moving on to the model he believes will provide the next breakthroughs in sequential learning problems.
-This model feels a bit complicated right now, with many moving parts, and there are an increasing number of papers appearing that try to develop simpler ways to equip a neural network with an external memory.
+the day with a presentation on the Neural Turing Machine, a model that equips a recurrent neural network with a separate memory so it can learn to perform complex sequential tasks (that a LSTM is currently not able to handle).
+In his own words, Alex spent years trying to train LSTMs and to convince people that they were the right model for NLP and now that they have seen widespread adoption he's moving on to the model he believes will provide the next breakthroughs.
+This model feels a bit complicated right now and there are an increasing number of papers appearing that try to develop simpler ways to equip a neural network with an external memory.
 I don't think these models are truly practical yet but it's certainly one of the more interesting and ambitious lines of research in machine learning and one worth keeping